Raytheon Technologies Corporation (RTX) Shares Down Despite Recent Market Volatility

-Raytheon Technologies Corporation (NYSE: RTX)’s stock price has decreased by -0.72 compared to its previous closing price of 96.70.
-Nevertheless, the company has seen a -2.12% plunge in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/16/23 that China Sanctions Lockheed Martin and Raytheon as Tensions Over Balloon Increase
+Raytheon Technologies Corporation (NYSE: RTX)’s stock price has decreased by -0.34 compared to its previous closing price of 97.70.
+Despite this, the company has seen a gain of 1.43% in its stock price over the last five trading days.
+The Wall Street Journal reported on 03/26/23 that Aerospace Executives Go to Trial Over Alleged No-Poach Deals

 Is It Worth Investing in Raytheon Technologies Corporation (NYSE: RTX) Right Now?

-The price-to-earnings ratio for Raytheon Technologies Corporation (NYSE: RTX) is 27.33x, which is above its average ratio.
-Moreover, the 36-month beta value for RTX is 1.06.
-Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 4 as “overweight,” 11 as “hold,” and 0 as “sell.”
+Raytheon Technologies Corporation (NYSE: RTX) has a price-to-earnings ratio that is above its average at 27.72x. and a 36-month beta value of 1.07.
+Opinions on the stock are mixed, with 11 analysts rating it as a “buy,” 4 as “overweight,” 11 as “hold,” and 0 as “sell.”

 Sponsored

-The average price recommended by analysts for Raytheon Technologies Corporation (RTX) is $109.30, which is $13.19 above the current market price.
-The public float for RTX is 1.45B and currently, short sellers hold a 0.64% of that float.
-On March 24, 2023, RTX’s average trading volume was 4.71M shares.
+The average price predicted for Raytheon Technologies Corporation (RTX) by analysts is $109.25, which is $11.82 above the current market price.
+The public float for RTX is 1.45B, and at present, short sellers hold a 0.68% of that float.
+On March 31, 2023, the average trading volume of RTX was 4.77M shares.

 RTX’s Market Performance

-The stock of Raytheon Technologies Corporation (RTX) has seen a -2.12% decrease in the past week, with a -4.49% drop in the past month, and a -2.22% fall in the past quarter.
-The volatility ratio for the week is 1.82%, and the volatility levels for the past 30 days are at 1.93% for RTX.
-The simple moving average for the last 20 days is -1.90% for RTX stock, with a simple moving average of 1.91% for the last 200 days.
+RTX stock saw a decrease of 1.43% in the past week, with a monthly decline of -0.68% and a quarterly a decrease of -1.79%.
+The volatility ratio for the week is 0.94%, and the volatility levels for the last 30 days are 1.82% for Raytheon Technologies Corporation (RTX).
+The simple moving average for the last 20 days is 0.04% for RTX stock, with a simple moving average of 3.40% for the last 200 days.

 Analysts’ Opinion of RTX